Changalang1729/AUTHENTIC-/Data/README.md

 The preprocessor is the initial one I used, and the pretty_preprocessor is the fixed version the Eric made to work better with his neural net (and give more information to us).

+If you have any further questions email me at ashton.winters@yale.edu or Eric.